Social Work, M.S.W. in St. Louis

 1. Graduates will be able to demonstrate ethical and professional behavior.

-3. Graduates will be able to advance human rights and social, economic and environmental justice.
+2. Graduates will be able to advance human rights and social, racial, economic and environmental justice.

 4. Graduates will be able to engage in practice-informed research and research-informed practice.

-5. Graduates will be able to engage in policy practice to advance social and economic well-being and to deliver effective social work services.
+5. Graduates will be able to engage in policy practice.

 6. Graduates will be able to engage with individuals, families, groups, organizations and communities.